-- 2016 PRC Community Health Survey, Professional Research Consultants, Inc. [Item 149] - Cardiovascular risk is defined as exhibiting one or more of the following: 1) no leisure-time physical activity: 2) regular/occasional cigarette smoking: 3) hypertension: - 4) high blood cholesterol; and/or 5) being overweight/obese.
+- 2016 PRC Community Health Survey, Professional Research Consultants, Inc. [Item 149] - Cardiovascular risk is defined as exhibiting one or more of the following: 1) no leisure-time physical activity; 2) regular/occasional cigarette smoking; 3) hypertension; - Cardiovascular risk, sentend as exhibiting one of more of the following: 1) no lessure-time physical activity; 2) regularioccasional cigarette smoxing; 3) hypertensic 4) high blood cholesterol; and/of 5) being overweight/obese.
 Hispanics can be of any race.
-Other race categories are non-Hispanic categorizations (e.g., "White" reflects non-Hispanic White respondents) - Income categories reflect respondent's household income as a ratio to the federal poverty level (FPL) for their household size.
-"Low Income" includes households with incomes up to 200% of the FPL; "Middle Income" includes households with incomes from 200%-399% of the FPL; "High Income" includes households with incomes at 400% or more of the FPL.
+Other race categories are non-Hispanic categorizations (e.g., "White" reflects non-Hispanic White respondents).
+Income categories reflect respondents household income as a ratio to the federal poverty level (FPL) for their household size.
+"Low Income" includes households with incomes up to 200% of the federal poverty level.
+"Mid/High Income" includes households with incomes at 200% or more of the federal poverty level.